robisim74/angular-l10n/docs/spec/configuration.md

 };
 ```

-> You can't use Direct and Asynchronous loading at the same time.
+> You can use Direct and Asynchronous loading at the same time.
+Translation data of Direct loading will be merged before the data of Asynchronous loading.

 ### Asynchronous loading through a Web API
 You can also load the data through a Web API: